suspect-devices/digithink/docs/rethinkeverything/sense/README.md

-# Start making sense.
+# Start making sense

-At work we use pf on freebsd-13.1 for our firewalls.
+At work we use pf on freebsd for our firewalls.
 I have been re-learning it as my freebsd-firewall experience is over 2 decades old.
 At home and in the colo we have been using openwrt which is great but a real pain to keep updated and deploy.
 I have been looking at pfsense and in the process, I discovered opnsense.
 If my BSD/PF chops ever get good enough I may go to straight freebsd but the convenience of guided configuration of a secure system is hard to ignore [[1]](#fn1)

 ## The hardware

  As I was considering looking at pfsense I scored a pair of routers with 6x1G ports, and room for a pair of ssds.